 Whether you’re drowning folk in a toilet or carefully lining up a sniper shot in time to some fireworks, Hitman is full of inventive ways to dish out death.
 Each mission is designed to be played over and over again, begging for you to approach it in myriad ways.
 As you’ll discover in our Hitman PC review, you can spend days mastering each, there is that much to do.
 If you want murder in your games to be more meaningful, stretch out your fibre wire and grab Hitman by the throat.

-The game took over the world in 2016 and is yet to let go.
-It’s an easy to learn, impossible to master work of genius, cobbling together everything Blizzard, and the industry at large, has learned about how to get players interested and keep them engaged.
-All that, and it’s also ludicrously fun to play, as our gushing Overwatch PC review points out.
+The 6v6 hero shooter that took over the world in 2016 is now 5v5, and that seemingly small tweak has made the world of difference, opening up maps for more movement, allowing for more individual plays, and making the action far easier to read.
+It’s an easy-to-learn, impossible-to-master work of genius, cobbling together everything Blizzard, and the industry at large has learned about how to get players interested and keep them engaged.

 Even if you’re not regularly logging on, it’s impossible to dodge the bombardment of fan art, highlight gifs, and new skins that regularly cycle the internet.
-Overwatch stopped being just a game almost as soon as it released, and will be a cultural phenomenon remembered for a long, long time.
+Overwatch stopped being ‘just a game’ almost as soon as it was released, and will be a cultural phenomenon remembered for a long, long time.
+If you’re keen to start out then check out our Overwatch 2 tier list for the strongest heroes in the game right now.

 If you’ve ever watched Ridley Scott’s horror film Alien and thought, ‘I’d love to be inside that movie’, then Alien: Isolation is your golden ticket.
 Creative Assembly’s survival horror game replicates the world of Wyland Yutani and xenomorphs with astonishing attention to detail, right down to the computer terminals that flicker and hum as if it were 1979 all over again.